-Believe it or not, some of the items sold at a home centers may not meet local building code.
-There are national, state and local codes that differ depending on where you live.
-Home centers don’t limit what they sell verses local building codes, so it’s up to you to verify which products meet code and which ones may fail an inspection.
+Believe it or not, some items sold at home centers may not meet local building codes.
+National, state, and local regulations differ depending on where you live.
+Home centers don’t limit what they sell versus local building codes, so it’s up to you to verify which products meet code and which ones may fail an inspection.
 Here’s a list of the most common products that may not pass with your local building inspector.

-You’re adding a new circuit for a basement family room and grab a standard circuit breaker off the shelf at the home center.
+You’re adding a new circuit for a basement family room, and grab a standard circuit breaker off the shelf at the home center.
 Even though it’s compatible with your electrical panel, chances are it won't pass during an inspection.
-The National Electrical Code has changed and now requires arc fault protection in all living spaces.
-Since most local authorities have incorporated those changes into their building code as well, you’ll have to install an arc fault circuit breaker when adding additional circuits to your house.
+The National Electrical Code now requires arc fault protection in all living spaces.
+Since most local authorities have incorporated those changes into their building code, you’ll have to install an arc fault circuit breaker when adding additional circuits to your house.

 It's also a good idea to purchase the same brand of breaker as your panel.
-While other brands may fit, the manufacture of your panel may not approve of their use which could also be flagged during an inspection.
-Tandem breakers may not be allowed in your panel ether and should be verified before installing one.
-When in doubt we recommend hiring a qualified electrical contractor to perform the work.
+While other brands may fit, the manufacturer of your panel may disapprove of their use, which could also be flagged during an inspection.
+Tandem breakers may not be allowed in your panel either and should be verified before installing one.
+When in doubt, we recommend hiring a qualified electrical contractor to perform the work.

 Flexible Dryer Vents

-Most stores sell it even though it violates building code.
+Most stores sell it even though it violates the building code.
 Vinyl or foil venting material is a safety hazard because it can start on fire if overheated.
-The proper material to use is rigid or semi-rigid piping.
-It's also very important for the dryer to vent to the exterior of the home especially if it's a gas dryer!
+The correct material to use is rigid or semi-rigid piping.
+It's also essential for the dryer to vent to the home's exterior, especially if it's a gas dryer!

 Sinks in older homes are usually plumbed with an S-trap.
-Code has changed over the years and now require the use of P-traps.
+Code has changed over the years and now requires the use of P-traps.
 It was found that S-traps can siphon water out of the trap and allow sewer gas to enter the house.
-A P-trap should be used when replacing an older S trap to meet new code requirements.
+P-trap should be used when replacing an older S-trap to meet new code requirements.
 To make it confusing, stores still sell S-traps even though they are no longer allowed.

-Home centers still sell standard outlets, but they don’t meet current building code.
-Tamper-resistant outlets with a “TR” stamp on the face are now the standard.
-TR outlets have spring-loaded shutters that don’t open unless both plug prongs are inserted at the same time.
-This lockout feature prevents kids from sticking pointed objects into the outlet.
+Home centers still sell standard outlets, but they don’t meet the current building code.
+Tamper-resistant outlets with a “TR” stamp on the face are now the required.
+TR outlets have spring-loaded shutters that don’t open unless both plug prongs are inserted simultaneously.
+This lockout feature prevents children from sticking pointed objects into the outlet.
 TR outlets should be used anytime you add or replace an outlet.

 Standard Hose Bibs

-Todays exterior hose bibs requires a backflow preventer (also called a vacuum breaker) to meet current building code.
+Today's exterior hose bibs require a backflow preventer (also called a vacuum breaker) to meet the current building code.
 If you’re replacing an old hose bib, we recommend buying a unit with a built-in vacuum breaker.
-The vacuum breaker is designed to prevent dirty water from being cross contaminated with the water inside your home.
+The vacuum breaker is designed to prevent dirty water from being cross-contaminated with the water inside your home.

 Weather Resistant Covers

-Building code now requires "In-Use" covers that prevent water from reaching the outlet while a cord is plugged in, on all exterior outlets located in a "Wet" location.
-This means if the outlet is not over a covered area such as a porch it requires an In-Use cover.
-Older style snap covers are still sold in stores so make sure you purchase the correct cover for your outlet.
+Building code now requires "In-Use" covers that prevent water from reaching the outlet while a cord is plugged in on all exterior outlets located in a "Wet" location.
+This means if the outlet is not over a covered area such as a porch, it requires an In-Use cover.
+Older-style snap covers are still sold in stores, so make sure to purchase the correct cover for your outlet.